-Greenseams® Natural Areas Program and Green Infrastructure: Greenseams® is an innovative flood management program that permanently protects key lands containing water-absorbing soils and sequesters carbon.
+Greenseams® Natural Areas Program and Green Infrastructure: The Series 2020L Build America Bonds partially funded the District's Greenseams® project.
+Greenseams® is an innovative flood management program that permanently protects key lands containing water-absorbing soils, and sequesters carbon.
 MMSD has implemented this program to help municipalities in the District meet their commitments to address stormwater runoff and improve water quality.
 Green infrastructure also helps reduce inflows to the MMSD system.
-Green infrastructure projects are a high priority for the District due to their multiple community benefits in line with the District's various sustainability plans.
-The District plans to implement Phase 2 of the Greenseams Program, additional Community Based Green Infrastructure Projects and many other watercourse and flood management projects.
+Green infrastructure projects are a high priority for the District going forward due to their multiple community benefits that align with the District's various sustainability plans.
+The District plans to implement Phase 2 of the Greenseams Program in the future, additional Community Based Green Infrastructure Projects, and many other watercourse and flood management projects.

-Milorganite® Production: MMSD has been recycling biosolids since 1926, to make a nutrient-rich byproduct that is transformed into a highly effective fertilizer and sold commercially.
+Milorganite® Production: MMSD has been recycling biosolids since 1926 to make a nutrient-rich byproduct that is transformed into a highly effective fertilizer and sold commercially.
 The District produces Milorganite®-a premier organic fertilizer which is all-natural, pesticide-free, and free of mined resources and synthetics.
-Milorganite production is currently the most cost-effective solution for disposal of biosolids from the Jones Island and South Shore Water Reclamation Facilities, and MMSD plans to improve these facilities.
+Milorganite production is currently the most cost-effective solution for disposal of biosolids from the Jones Island and South Shore Water Reclamation Facilities, and MMSD plans to continue to improve these facilities in the future.